The Real Estate M&A and Private Equity Review: Canada

 - takeover bids must remain open for a minimum of 105 days, unless the target agrees to a lesser period for the bid or another transaction.

 Takeover bids are infrequently utilised for friendly transactions in Canada.
 Among REIT-to-REIT transactions, they are even rarer.
-This is because most REIT-to-REIT transactions involve equity considerations, and cannot be tax-deferred consolidation transactions unless they conform to Section 132.2 of the ITA, which requires a transaction to occur by way of a plan of arrangement.
+This is because most REIT-to-REIT transactions involve equity consideration, and cannot be effected on a tax-deferred basis unless they meet the requirements of Section 132.2 of the ITA, which is generally facilitated by structuring the transaction to occur by way of a plan of arrangement.
 As a result, nearly all REIT-to-REIT transactions occur by way of a plan of arrangement.
 Even the rare M&A deal that starts out being hostile generally ends up becoming a negotiated plan of arrangement transaction, albeit for an increased price.

 ii Acquisition agreement terms

 The overwhelming majority of real estate transactions and deals take place by way of a plan of arrangement.
-The significant difference observed in the context of real estate mergers is that the specific mechanics of the plan of arrangement must conform with the directions of Section 132.2 of the ITA to ensure a tax-deferred rollover for a trust unit offered in consideration by an acquirer REIT.
 Conditions in public real estate mergers are typically similar to any public merger transaction.

 One common deal protection, typical to most public merger transactions, is a non-solicitation (no shop) provision.
 By adopting this provision, a target company not only is obliged to recommend a transaction to its securities holders, but also agrees not to solicit or negotiate other acquisition offers and to pay a break fee if the agreement is terminated in certain circumstances.
 In accordance with the exercise of its fiduciary duties, however, a board of directors is permitted, despite the existence of a non-solicitation provision, to change its recommendation, engage with a rival bidder that makes an unsolicited acquisition proposal that is likely to result in a superior offering, or enter into an agreement that supports a superior offering.
 The determination as to what constitutes a superior offering is a matter of negotiation; although it is almost invariably defined according, at least in part, to whether the proposal is more favourable from a financial perspective to securities holders than is the existing transaction.
 Break fees are permissible in Canada, provided that they permit a reasonable balance between their negative effect as an auction inhibitor and their potential positive effect as an auction stimulator (including if the fee was necessary to induce a bid).
 Reasonable break fees are typically understood to range from 1 to 5 per cent of deal equity value.